query()

 .
 The source

-you "capture" parts of that pattern with @name
+tree, and then you "capture" parts of those patterns with @name

 and query_matches()

-also a series of predicates that can be used to further refine the
+There are also a series of predicates that can be used to further refine

 help page.